CYBERBULLYING • CYBER-HARASSMENT • ONLINE HATE

 How bad is cyber-harassment in the US?
-According to a 2017 Pew Research Center report, “41% of (adult) Americans have been personally subjected to harassing behavior online . . . and nearly one-in-five Americans have been subjected to particularly severe forms of harassment online, such as physical threats, harassment over a sustained period, sexual harassment or stalking.“
+According to reports by the Pew Research Center, “41% of (adult) Americans have been personally subjected to harassing behavior online . . . and nearly one-in-five Americans have been subjected to particularly severe forms of harassment online, such as physical threats, harassment over a sustained period, sexual harassment or stalking“

-“One in three online teens have experienced online harassment . . . such as receiving threatening messages; having their private emails or text messages forwarded without consent; having an embarrassing picture posted without permission; or having rumors about them spread online,“ according to the 2017 Pew Internet & American Life Project.
+In addition, 59% of “online teens have experienced online harassment . . . such as receiving threatening messages; having their private emails or text messages forwarded without consent; having an embarrassing picture posted without permission; or having rumors about them spread online.“

 Teen suicide caused by bullying and cyberbullying is on the rise.
 Educators, administrators, parents, community representatives, and advocates need to address ways to diminsh this heartbreaking trend.

 Stopping someone who is cyberbullying may be difficult, but it's possible.